-No person may dive or swim within 50 metres of:

-- (a) any structure in the commercial port area as defined in the Regional Coastal Plan for the Wellington Region (June 2000), or - any other wharf or boat ramp when a vessel is manoeuvring within 50 metres of the wharf or boat (b) ramp; or - (c) any such areas in the waters as the Council may determine by resolution.
+- 2.2.1 Without the permission of the Harbourmaster no person may dive or swim within 50 metres of: - (a) any structure in the commercial port area as defined in the Regional Coastal Plan for the Wellington Region (June 2000); or - (b) any other wharf or boat ramp when a vessel is manoeuvring within 50 metres of the wharf or boat ramp. - 2.2.2 Any person given permission under subclause 2.2.1 must display flag A.